 Thursday, April 12, 2012

-Not to be confused with the Comedy classic Summer School of 87, this original and surprisingly entertaining piece of indie-horror is a definite watch for those who shares a love of reviewing horror flicks and exploitation movies from slashers to Nazis, from Redneck horrors to monsters.
+Not to be confused with the 87' comedy classic Summer School, this original and surprisingly entertaining piece of indie-horror is a definite watch for those who shares a love of reviewing horror flicks and exploitation movies from slashers to Nazis, from Redneck horrors to monsters.

-Summer School is a segmented horror flick that ventures in and out of different 70s/80s exploitation sub-genres, all under the direction of multiple directors and in around the budget of 8,000 dollars.
-Normally this would come varying in results, as in some segment would likely shine above the other; although there were weak segments, the entire movie held on pretty good as it is welded in near pitch perfect flow, resulting to a thought-provoking and wildly intense horror film.
+Summer School is a segmented horror flick that ventures in and out of different 70s/80s exploitation sub-genres, all under the direction of multiple directors and around a budget of 8,000 dollars.
+Normally this would come varying in results, as in some segment would likely shine above the other, but while there were weak segments, the entire movie held on pretty good as it is welded in near pitch-perfect flow, resulting to a thought-provoking and wildly intense horror film.

 Now, I do have to give a hand for Simon Wallace; as Charles, he maintained his performance as hero, victim and even villain, so much to prove this film's little charm came from a young, inexperienced and little known actor.
-The rest of the supporting cast are no short of amazing either; whatever role they're are in a segment, just as Charles is to succumb to these nightmares, so do they albeit more in our lead's point of view.
-Ty Richardson for one, posed as a security guard in this film, would be an easy minor character to snuff out if it wasn't for his hearty performance as a Nazi captain.
+The rest of the supporting cast are no short of amazing either; whatever role they're are in a segment, just as Charles is to succumb to these nightmares, so do they albeit more through our lead's point of view.
+Ty Richardson, for one, mostly posed as a security guard in this film and would have been an easy minor character to disregard if it wasn't for his hearty performance as a Nazi captain.
 (My personal fave segment.
-Though, it is a bit hard to watch, since it resembles a certain notorious campus massacre.)
-Same goes to Tony Czech and Lance Hendrickson as Charles troublemaking best buds, and Amy Cocchiarella as Lindsey, his little crush.
+Though, it is a bit hard to watch, since it resembles a certain notorious campus massacre) Same goes to Tony Czech and Lance Hendrickson as Charles troublemaking best buds, and Amy Cocchiarella as Lindsey, his little crush.

 Adding to the fluid performances of our cast is this film's awesome editing.
 What it lacked in budget, Summer School pays it up in creativity not only with its scripting and direction but also in giving this film a polished yet gritty look in around a measly thousand dollars.
 In fact, if it wasn't for the editing, I would clearly see how cheap this film would have looked as while the effects are top-notch, the editing had a chance to ruin the flow of the story if it was mishandled.
 Thank God for small mercies.

 As a indie-film, Summer School's truly exceptional.
-Seek if you love segmented horrors, a stroll back to memory lane or a very clever and very unique horror film.
+Seek if you love segmented horrors, a stroll back to memory lane or a uniquely executed horror film.

 1 male stabbed with dagger